scottbedard/vue-sortablejs/README.md

 ### Shared lists

-To move elements from one array to another, a `transfer` util is provided
+Use `transfer` to move items from one array to another

 ```js
 import { sort, transfer, useSortable } from '@bedard/vue-sortablejs'